Skip to content

 Text Completion and Sentence Equivalence are vocabulary tests.
 You see a sentence with one to three blanks and select the words that best complete it.
 If you don't know the words, you can't guess your way through at the score range you need.

 Reading Comprehension tests whether you can extract precise meaning from dense academic prose.
-ETS uses passages from real academic journals — philosophy, evolutionary biology, 19th-century history, literary criticism.
+ETS uses passages from real academic journals: philosophy, evolutionary biology, 19th-century history, literary criticism.
 The passages are short but dense, and the questions test logical precision, not general comprehension.
 "The passage suggests that..." questions are designed to trap readers who understood the text but didn't track the exact claim being made.

-Why this matters for business school specifically: the skills GRE Verbal tests — vocabulary, precise reading, logical inference — map directly onto what adcoms value.
+Why this matters for business school specifically: the skills GRE Verbal tests (vocabulary, precise reading, logical inference) map directly onto what adcoms value.
 Your Verbal score signals that you can process and communicate complex information clearly.
 It's not incidental to your application.
 It's a data point about how you'll perform in case interviews, in MBA coursework, and in the essays you'll write this summer.
 Adcoms know this.

-The Actual Score Targets by Program
+What Are the Actual Score Targets by Program?

 Here are realistic target ranges for the top deferred programs, based on reported class profiles and admitted student data: